Georgie Yam

 The insight that would eventually drive him to walk away from everything came from years of watching his business.
 No matter how talented he became, customers pledged loyalty to hairdressers, not to the salon.
 Personal service businesses couldn’t scale beyond the individual practitioner’s hands.
 The ceiling was built into the model itself.

-When a German hair-care company offered Yam a consulting contract in Shanghai (Шанхай) in 2001, he saw an opportunity to explore a different approach.
+When a German hair-care company offered Georgie a consulting contract in Shanghai in 2001, he saw an opportunity to explore a different approach.
 Shanghai’s massage and spa landscape presented what he called “a huge vacuum in the middle”—up-market spas in five-star hotels charging 800-1,500 yuan per session, elaborate Chinese-style complexes with karaoke and live entertainment, and traditional blind men’s massage parlors offering basic treatments for 30-40 yuan.
 The sophisticated urban professional seeking quality relaxation without extravagance had nowhere to go.

 By 2009, the network had grown to 23 locations across three continents.
-The international franchises in Dubai and Oslo proved what mattered most to Yam: that Chinese companies could export intangible service quality, not just manufactured goods.
+The international franchises in Dubai and Oslo proved what mattered most to Georgie: that Chinese companies could export intangible service quality, not just manufactured goods.

 Skip to main content